-Schools, healthcare systems, and child and family service systems must advocate for safe, decent and adequate housing for the children and families that they serve.
-Only then will we see change.
-These mainstream systems must become the major proponents for direct action on the housing crisis in our communities today!
+Schools, healthcare systems, and child and family service systems must become vocal and pro-active advocates for safe, decent and adequate housing for children and families they serve.

 Child and family services, healthcare systems, schools, and other community-based services systems should integrate housing-related strategies into case management protocols and practices.

 Within a cross-sector and collaborative framework, child and family services agencies should to identify serious indicators of housing distress among their client populations and provide timely and appropriate responses.